Amy H.

 Amy is a member of American Kennel Club, Miniature American Shepherd Club of the USA, Australian Shepherd Club of America (ASCA), and United States Australian Shepherd Association (USASA).

-Amy has been a member of Good Dog for about 4 years
+Amy has been a member of Good Dog for over 4 years

 Amy was screened for responsible practices and has been a member since 2021.